GowthamMReddy/Online-Booking-Appointment/README.md

-# E-Ticket-Booking-lottery
+ E-Ticket-Booking-lottery
 B9IS123_2223_Group_C

-# Implement online ticket booking platform for lottery

-# Design the project
+Implement online ticket booking platform for lottery Design the project
-# test commit
-# Unit Test The code
-# Demo code